 The two claim in the video that the Meretz party is ostensibly the only one that has promoted legalization over the years and will continue the activities of a green leaf.

 "Meretz is the continuation of a green leaf in terms of legalization," they say.
-"Everyone is pretending to support legalization, and only Meretz has been working on the issue for many years, so we have to pass on our votes to them, they are distractions, but we like the differences."
+"Everyone is pretending to support legalization, and only Meretz has been working on the issue for many years, so we have to pass on our votes to them, they are distractions, but we love the differences."

 This video apparently comes from the concern of the Meretz administration in light of the departure of the legalization supporters of other parties, including the Labor Party that adopted the idea recently, as well as other small parties, both in the center and on the right of the political map.